-Level Entrance: Accessible access to the entrance and over the threshold.
+Level Entrance: Accessible level access over the threshold level.

 Local Development Framework (LDF): Under the Planning and Compulsory Purchase Act, every Council is required to introduce a new Local Development Framework (LDF) for its planning policies.
 The LDF will replace the UDP.
 The Local Development Framework will be comprised of local development documents, which include Development Plan Documents that are part of the statutory development plan.